Oh, momma!

-Luckily, in the present, getting knocked up before marriage won’t get you stoned outside the borders of the city - at least not in most cultures.
-And that’s good news for dress designers and sellers because it means that there is a market for maternity wedding gowns!
-From what I can tell, maternity wedding gowns used to be rather blah affairs designed to hide a girl’s shame.
-Today, a bride with a bun in the oven has plenty of chic gowns to choose from, like the one above from Tekay Designs.
+Luckily, in the present, getting knocked up before marriage won’t get you stoned outside the borders of the city – at least not in most cultures.
+And that’s good news for wedding dress designers and sellers because it means that there is a market for maternity wedding dresses!
+From what I can tell, maternity wedding dresses used to be rather blah affairs designed to hide a girl’s shame.
+Today, a bride-to-be with a bun in the oven has plenty of chic wedding gowns to choose from, like the one above from Tekay Designs.

-Matrimonial mommies are also free to wear something a little sexier if they wish.
-There are plenty of strapless, backless, and off the shoulder wedding gowns designed to flatter babes with a bump.
-Tiffany Rose Maternity’s wedding selection is unfortunately small, but their gowns, like the one pictured below are quite sassy.
-And, if you’re willing to wear a color instead of white, your range of choices grows.
+Matrimonial mommas are also free to wear something a little sexier if they wish.
+There are plenty of strapless, backless, and off the shoulder maternity wedding dresses designed to flatter babes with a bump.
+Tiffany Rose Maternity‘s wedding selection is unfortunately small, but their gowns, like the one pictured below are quite sassy.
+And, if you’re willing to wear a color instead of white, your range of choices grows exponentially!

 I’ll admit it.
 This is a topic I like.
 I showed up at the wedding of a friend who I hadn’t seen in a quite a while only to discover that she was quite pregnant.
 I was the maid of honor, so kept my exclamations of surprise to a cool minimum.
 She simply chose a wedding gown she liked and had a good tailor put an extra panel of fabric in.
 I plan on touching on this topic again really soon because there is plenty to say!